 Todani is the Chairman and CEO of Yokoyo Investments (Pty) Ltd. He is a professional accountant, with experience as an investment banker in the United States of America and as Chairman and Chief Executive of Msinsi Holdings (Pty) Ltd in South Africa.
 He sits on many boards in South Africa, bringing expertise in corporate governance and enterprise risk management, and is a Fellow of the Institute of Directors.
 Besides his family and business interests, Todani is passionate about preserving and conserving the environment for future generations.

-CEO of Wilderness Foundation Global; CEO of Wilderness Foundation Africa
+Executive Director of Wilderness Foundation Global; CEO of Wilderness Foundation Africa

 Andrew and his team have been nationally and internationally recognised for their success in integrating conservation programmes with social and development interventions.
 The programmes, among others, he has initiated in South Africa at critical points in its history include cross-cultural interaction trails, political opinion leader trails, Pride and Imbewu projects, the Umzi Wethu Youth Academy and the development of the Baviaanskloof Conservation Area as a World Heritage Site.
 In 2008 he won the International Rolex Award for Enterprise and in 2012 he won the Schwab Social Entrepreneur Award linked to the World Economic Forum.
 Andrew was mentored by conservation icons Ian Player and Magqubu Ntombela extending their legacy in the management of various organisations, including the renowned Wilderness Leadership School.
 Andrew has a Master’s Degree in Environment and Development and a Honorary Doctorate in Social Science from the University of Kwa Zulu Natal.
 He serves on a number of non-profit and conservation boards in South Africa and abroad.
 Andrew enjoys wild landscapes, reading and walking and most importantly quality time with his wife and children who are also engaged in the various causes he supports.